2024 Guide to the Best Nikon D3000 Lenses for Every Type of Photography

 Amazon eBay KEH

-The Nikon Micro-Nikkor 40mm f/2.8G is the best option for getting started with macro and close-up photography with the Nikon D3000.
+The Nikon Micro-Nikkor 40mm f/2.8G is the best option for getting started with macro and close-up photography.

 As far as modern macro lenses go, the lens is relatively inexpensive.
-It also has a high-quality autofocus motor and uses current optics.
+It also has a high-quality autofocus motor and uses current optics, which makes getting macro shots fun and easier.

 Nikon AF-S DX Micro Nikkor 85mm f/3.5G ED VR Telephoto Macro Lens